 Summary of Project

-Our work positions the study of the GGE within the multicultural context of its production and reevaluates the role of Judaism and Islam, as well as the Graeco-roman classical traditions, in the birth of Castilian and European historical writing and the beginnings of vernacular fiction.
+Our work positions the study of the GGE within the multicultural context of its production and re-evaluates the role of Judaism and Islam, as well as the Graeco-roman classical traditions, in early vernacular Castilian and European historical writing and fiction.

-We employ Digital Humanities tools to analyze the confluence of Jewish, Christian, and Muslim biblical interpretation in Medieval Iberia, and thus enables us to create an edition and translation that reflects a more comprehensive understanding of its meaning as intended by its authors.
+We employ Digital Humanities tools to analyze the confluence of Jewish, Christian, and Muslim biblical interpretation in this text from Medieval Iberia.
+This enables us to create an edition and translation that reflects a more comprehensive understanding of its meaning as intended by its authors.

 The Confluence of Religious Cultures in Medieval Historiography is always looking to collaborate with talented students and professors!